dub9999/dbus-battery-monitor/README.md

 # dbus-battery-monitor

-Initially developped to populate /Historic/ChargedEnergy and Historic/DischargedEnergy on a system using a Multiplus II GX with Pylontec Batteries connect over canbus as these values are not automatically populated by Pylontec batteries.
+Initially developped to populate /Historic/ChargedEnergy and Historic/DischargedEnergy on a system using a Multiplus II GX with Pylontec Batteries connected over canbus as these values are not automatically populated by Pylontec batteries.

 Reads battery current and voltage values on the dbus at a high rate interval (100 ms)